EbonicCat/EbonicCat/README.md

-- 👋 Hi, I’m @EbonicCat
+-  Hi, I’m @EbonicCat
-- 😄 Pronouns: they/them
+-  Pronouns: they/them

-- 👀 I’m interested in:
+-  I’m interested in:
   Video game design,
   Coding in general,
   Drawing,
   CAD (Computer Aided Design/Drafting),

-- 🌱 I’m currently learning
+-  I’m currently working on a project for my game design class
-  UI,
-  Character customization,

 - 💞️ I’m looking to collaborate on
   Game projects,